CHANCEEWELL/template-engine-HW10-RESUBMIT/README.md

 ```
 As a manager
 I want to generate a webpage that displays my team's basic info
-so that I have quick access to emails and GitHub profiles
+so that I have quick access to emails and GitHub/Facebook profiles
 ```

 It is recommended that you follow this workflow: